 Missile Defense Integration & Operations Center

-Located in Colorado Springs, Colo., the Missile Defense Agency’s Integration and Operations Center supports research and development, system-level tests and evaluation, as well as operational and training support to U.S. Combatant Commands.
-Additionally, Missile Defense Agency operations for missile defense capabilities have been executed here since 1988.
+Located in Colorado Springs, Colo., the Missile Defense Agency’s Integration and Operations Center supports research and development, system-level tests and evaluation, as well as operational and training support to U.S. combatant commands.
+Additionally, Missile Defense Agency operations for missile defense capabilities have been executed at this facility since 1988.